gaurkum11/Equity_research_bot/README.md

 1. Uses FAISS for efficient similarity search.
 2. Employs HuggingFace's sentence-transformer model for embeddings.
 3. Integrates with a HuggingFace LLM endpoint for response generation.
-4.Streamlit-based UI for an interactive chat experience.
+4. Streamlit-based UI for an interactive chat experience.

 Setup Instructions